barcula/projectAlgorithm/README.md

 2015-SoSe-11EG-B-input-output
 =============================
-Basics of processorientated design / FH Potsdam / Summer Semester 2015 This repo contains resulting projects from the above mentioned course by Fabian Morón Zirfas at the FH Potsdam.
+This repo contains code/material from resulting projects from the above mentioned course by Fabian Morón Zirfas at the FH Potsdam.

 ##License